The FreeDMR Server.

 Implementation of an enhanced version of a low level talks group, including all of the voice announcements, timeouts etc. The confusing numbering used for the old reflector system (TG9) is obsolete.
 Instead, you can simply manual-dial a private-call to any talk group number to have it routed to Talk Group 9 on Time Slot 2 on a FreeDMR repeater.
 This also works on Hotspots if you decide to use it.
 There is control of the timer and fallback to the default Talk Group (Reflector) as before.
 Another abbreviation of a Enhanced Talk Groups or Reflectors as they were known is “Dial-a-TG”.

-Optionally, (set in Self Service) a 15 minute voice ident in DMR can be set on Time Slot 2.
-The repeater’s call-sign is (spoken) “sent” via “All Call” for optional voice ident.
+Optionally, (set in Options) a 15 minute voice ident in DMR can be set on Time Slot 2.
+The repeater’s or hotspot call-sign is (spoken) “sent” via “All Call” for optional voice ident.
 “This is CALL-SIGN FreeDMR”

 Currently we have not implemented: